 Phone and Router Purchases

-Switching to a cloud based phone system may require you to purchase equipment to get up and running.
-With a hosted cloud system, you will need to purchase IP phones if you don't already have them.
-These phones are typically priced in economy ranges and require an Ethernet port to operate, meaning you may need a larger router and more Ethernet cords.
+Switching to a cloud-based phone system may require you to purchase equipment to get up and running.
+With a hosted cloud system, you may need to purchase IP phones if you don't already have them.
+These phones are typically priced in economy ranges and require an Ethernet port to operate, meaning you may need a larger router and more Ethernet outlets.

 The Cloud VoIP Era

-Cloud phone systems are becoming increasingly popular for businesses of all stripes.
+Cloud services are becoming increasingly popular for businesses of all stripes.
 Hosted VoIP solutions for small and medium-sized businesses, along with enterprise-grade options, give customers a new kind of flexibility and reliability when it comes to phone systems.
 If you think you might benefit from these platforms, it's never too late to make the switch.
-We highly recommend that you take the time to check out cloud business phone system reviews to find your best fit.
+A cloud VoIP service can become a valuable communication tool for your business.